marcohamersma/nebula.css/README.MD

 4. Include Nebula as a node module

 ## Usage as an npm module.
-Install the package using `npm install nebula.css --save` and require it in your project.
+~~Install the package using `npm install nebula.css --save` and require it in your project.~~ As of now, the module is not yet done and published.

 ### arguments
 1. `modules`: An array of modules to render for this build.
 Defaults to `['banner', 'config', 'mixins', 'reset', 'helpers', 'base']`.